broadinstitute/submissions/README.md

 ### Pushing your new Docker image
 Once you're recreated your image and verified that your changes have propagated locally, you'll need to push your new image version to [this public repository](https://hub.docker.com/r/schaluvadi/horsefish/tags).
-You can do so by running:
+You can do so by running a command such as (be sure to replace `submissionV2GDC` with the correct image tag!):
 ```
 docker push schaluvadi/horsefish:submissionV2GDC
 ```